Roy214/sssd.io/src/troubleshooting/analyzer.rst

     # sssctl analyze MODULE [ARGS]

-The only supported module currently is the **request** module.
+Currently there are two modules **request** and **error**.
 The request module is used to print logs associated with client requests made to SSSD.

 .. note::